pingcap/docs/tikv-configuration-file.md

 ### `coprocessor-plugin-directory`

 + THe path of the directory where compiled coprocessor plugins are located.
 Plugins in this directory are automatically loaded by TiKV.
-+ If not set, the coprocessor plugin is disabled.
++ If this configuration item is not set, the coprocessor plugin is disabled.
 + Default value: `"./coprocessors"`

 ## RocksDB